cross-solution/cross-solution.de/README.md

 optional:

-copy .env.example to .env and adjest the values.
+copy .env.example to .env and adjust the values.

-if xou don't do it, login/register and social logins are not working.
+if you don't do it, login/register and social logins are not working.

 Start in Single Page Appication (spa) development mode